-If a Saint Augustine lawn has developed circular patches of dead, brown or dying areas of turf, then the most likely cause for these brown patches will be a lawn fungus disease called Brown Patch.
+If a Saint Augustine lawn has developed circular patches of dead, brown areas of turf, then the most likely cause for these brown patches will be a lawn fungus disease called Brown Patch.

 Brown Patch lawn disease is triggered in a similar manner and time of year as the Leaf Spot disease. these times will mainly be in the warmer months when humidity can be higher, however Brown Patch may not always be seen in the heat of Summer, but will instead be most commonly noticed on either side of Summer.